Stuycs-K/finalprojectapcs-5-li-william-stahl-axel/PROTOTYPE.md

  - clearHints(): remove hints
  - movePiece(Position, Piece): if Position has piece, remove piece from board.
 Piece.moveTo(Position). clearHints(); draw();
  - mouseClick(): get Position from mouseX,mouseY. if Position in hints, movePiece(Position). if Position not in hint arr and hints arr full, clearHints().
 If hints empty, getHints(); showHints;.

+Fixes:
+- check, checkmate
+- going through pieces: have a function that has checks for vertical, horizontal, diagonal